Robert-96/dezmereanrobert.com/content/posts/get-url-parameters-with-javascript.md

 ---
 title: "Get Url Parameters With Javascript"
-date: 2021-10-18T00:40:21+03:00
+date: 2020-07-28T00:40:21+03:00
 tags: [ "javascript" ]
+draft: false
-draft: true
+featured: true
 ---

-*URL Parameters (Query Parameters)* are a set o key value pars attached to the end of a url.
-They are used to send small amounts of data from page to page, or from client to server via a URL.
+*URL Parameters* (also known as *Query Parameters* or *Query String*) are a set o key value pairs attached to the end of a URL.
+They are used to send small amounts of data from page to page, or from client to server via the URL.

 <!--more-->